The Irish Rovers: Rover Records and touring

-The band continued to tour and record.
-Joe Millar retired from the band in 2005 when his son, Ian Millar, took up the family ranks.
-Joe and Ian performed once together on stage before Ian took over his father's spot.

-The present line-up of George Millar, Wilcil McDowell, Ian Millar, Sean O'Driscoll, Fred Graham, Morris Crum, Geoffrey Kelly and Gerry O'Connor continues to tour Canada, the United States, Australia and New Zealand.

-In 1993 the band formed their own record company, Rover Records, which allowed them artistic freedom that as a younger band they could not afford.
+In 1993, the band formed their own record company, Rover Records, which allowed them artistic freedom that as a younger band they could not afford.
 George Millar continues to write songs for the band, with Rover Records producing their last sixteen albums including Celtic Collection, Come Fill Up Your Glasses, Down by the Lagan Side, Still Rovin' After All These Years, and their Greatest Hits albums, 40 Years a-Rovin', and The Irish Rovers's Gems.
 Their Irish homeland continues to be the primary subject of their music, as in "Erin's Green Isle", "I'll Return", "Dear Little Shamrock Shore", "Dunluce Castle", "Home to Bantry Bay", "The Dublin Pub Crawl", and "Gracehill Fair".
 Recently, their recording of "Drunken Sailor" reached a younger audience on YouTube.

 In 2010, The Irish Rovers marked their 45th anniversary with the release of the CD Gracehill Fair, which won a local music award on their home base of Vancouver Island.

 The band returned to the World Music charts in 2011 with their album, Home in Ireland.

 In 2012, their single, "The Titanic", released from their Drunken Sailor album, focused attention on Belfast and the Harland and Wolff shipyard that had built the Titanic a century before.
-After the song, and accompanying video made headlines in Belfast, N. Ireland, it was also featured in a Canadian documentary for the CBC which aided in returning the credit of building the ship to the Northern Ireland shipyards of Belfast.
+After the song, and accompanying video made headlines in Belfast, Northern Ireland, it was also featured in a Canadian documentary for the CBC which aided in returning the credit of building the ship to the Northern Ireland shipyards of Belfast.
 The album was produced in response to YouTube activity.

-The band slowed down their touring schedule in their fiftieth year.
 The release of The Irish Rovers, 50 Years compilation album supported their Farewell To Rovin' Tour which will take a few years to complete.
-In 2018, Wilcil McDowell retired from touring and keyboardist Morris Crum replaced him, leaving George Millar as the only remaining current member tied to the 1960s lineup.
-Bass player Vic Marcus died on August 30, 2019 in Ross Memorial Hospital in Lindsay.
-He was 80 years old.

-After the long tours are done, the band intends to continue recording and performing for special events.
-Former band member John Reynolds died in February 2021 in his home in Comox, British Columbia.
-Founding member Joe Millar died on February 10, 2023.
+They followed that up with the second children's album of their career, "Songs For The Wee Folk", then in 2016 another LIVE album and television special.
+The 50th anniversary of their famed "Unicorn" song in 2017 was marked with re-recording the songs and featuring a new sequel to "The Unicorn" and a video that explained what happened to their ill-fated Unicorn for the album Continuing Story of The Unicorn.
+Scottish singer Jimmie Macgregor joined the band for the Scottish album, Up Among The Heather in 2018.
+2019 touring took the band across the US and to Ireland where they were honoured in the hometown of Ballymena and in Dublin for all they have done for Ireland and Irish music throughout the world.

+With the exception of the COVID-19 pandemic, the band has not taken a break from touring since 1965.
+Joe Millar retired from the band in 2005 when his son, Ian took up the family ranks.
+Ian performed with his Dad once on stage before taking over his father's spot.
+With the recent departure of Wilcil McDowell from touring, the present line-up leaves co-founder George Millar as the only remaining current member tied to the 1960s lineup.